willemdewit/java.properties.js/README.md

 It can be used client-side and server-side.

-This lib can be usefull for i18n-properties files.
+This lib can be useful for i18n-properties files.

 Installation
 ------------